 - In the navigation bar, choose your user name, and then go to User settings.

 - Under Notifications, configure the methods you want to set for system notifications.

 To customize the score metrics

-- Under Score metric configuration, configure the importance of various risk values.
+- Under Score metrics, configure the importance of various risk values.

 Now the risk scores given to discovered apps are configured precisely according to your organization needs and priorities.

 Why personalize your environment?
-Some features work best when they are customized to your needs.
-Provide a better experience for your users with your own email templates, decide what notifications you receive, and customize your risk score metric to fit your organization’s preferences.
+Some features work best when they're customized to your needs.
+Provide a better experience for your users with your own email templates.
+Decide what notifications you receive and customize your risk score metric to fit your organization’s preferences.

 Recommended task: Configure important settings

 To create IP address tags

 1.From the settings cog, select Cloud Discovery settings.
 1.From the settings cog, select IP address ranges.
 2. Click the plus sign to add an IP address range.
 3. Enter the IP range details, location, tags, and category.
 4. Choose Create.